makuznet/11_4-k8-yandex-terraform-ansible/README.md

 ### Kubernetes
 When creating K8 cluster with kubeadm I have defined these stages:
 1. Installing docker.io, kubelet, and kubeadm on both master and worker nodes.
-    - see Ansible common role for details;
+    - see Ansible `common` role for details;
 2. Installing kubectl on a master node.
-    - see Ansible master role for details;
+    - see Ansible `master` role for details;
 3. Initializing the cluster on the master node.
-    - see Ansible master role for details;
+    - see Ansible `master` role for details;
     - flannel docs [says](https://github.com/flannel-io/flannel/blob/master/Documentation/kubernetes.md) there should be --pod-network-cidr parameter added to init command;
 4. Copying a cluster config file to the user home dir on master node.
-    - see Ansible master role for details;
+    - see Ansible `master` role for details;
     - you won't be able to run kubectl commands without copying cluster config file;
     - you will see `The connection to the server localhost:8080 was refused` error;
 5. Installing a pod network (flannel) on the master node.
-    - see Ansible master role for details;
+    - see Ansible `master` role for details;
     - I guess this is a sort of L3 SDN for K8 cluster;
 6. Generating credentials for connecting worker nodes to the cluster on the master node.
-    - see Ansible join_master role for details;
+    - see Ansible `join_master` role for details;
-    - credentials are copied to a variable and then the first line of this object variable is printed and stored to a j2 template file;
+    - credentials are copied to a variable and then the first line of this object variable is printed and stored to a j2 template file (added to .gitignore);
 7. Applying credentials to worker nodes.
     - j2 template is copied as a .txt file to a worker node, and run when being echoed.
 8. Monitoring installation results.